techvbidut/django-caching/README.md

 ### What all things can we cache?
 1. Output of a specific view.
-2. A part of template that is difficult to produce.
+2. A part of template. (which is difficult to produce)
 3. The entire site.

 ### Where can the cache be saved?